 - A heat-resistant bowl for the microwave

-- A couple of spoons or whisks
+- Measuring spoons and whisks

 - Fragrance, color, or additives, as desired

-Cold Process Soap - Starting From Scratch
+Cold Process Soap Making Method

-- Some animal fats or vegetable oils
+- Animal fats or vegetable oils

 - A pitcher of lye-water

-- A soap pot and some other easily found tools and equipment
+- A soap pot

 - Fragrance or essential oil, as desired